cwnicoletti/ExhibitU/README.md

 5. While in the root directory of this repo, run *expo start*
 6. Expo Go should find your project if you're on the same wifi as your computer, if not: Open the camera app and focus on the QR code to get a notification to the app.

+** THIS APP USES A BACKEND IN A PRIVATE REPO.
+YOU CAN'T EDIT THE BACKEND, BUT IT WILL STILL WORK **

 ## Contributions
 All contributions should be referenced to the [CONTRIBUTIONS](https://github.com/christiannicoletti/Showcase/blob/master/CONTRIBUTING.md) file before making a pull request.